MISSING Constant

 age_str_lower = config.age_str.lower()

-By using the MISSING
+By using either syntax with the MISSING

 constant, you can indicate that a field is not set during construction, and the type-checker will not raise any complaints.